Congratulations on your acceptance!

 McGill University also offers a need-based Entrance Financial Aid program.
-This program is offered to students admitted to McGill who are entering the first year of full time undergraduate studies in the Fall term.
+This program is offered to students admitted to McGill who are entering the first year of full time BCL/LLB studies in the Fall term.
 This program offers financial aid to students of modest income who require assistance to enable them to attend McGill.
 Entrance Financial Aid applicants must apply for government student assistance in order to be considered for this need-based program.
 Newly admitted students should apply within 30 days from their date admitted and no later than June 30.
-Applications for Entrance Financial Aid will be accessible to new students at the beginning of January 2014.
+Applications for Entrance Financial Aid will be accessible to new students at the beginning of January 2018.
 From Minerva, you have to select Financial Aid & Awards Menu and then Financial Aid.

 In addition, the University offers a program of In-Course Financial Aid to students who are experiencing financial difficulties while they are in full time attendance.
 The application form on Minerva is available starting August 1.

 For more information on our financial aid programs, please consult the Scholarships and Student Aid web site.